ctrueden/ctrueden.github.io/_pages/deus/Monday04.md

+---
+layout: page
+title: Monday04
+permalink: /deus/Monday04
+category: deus
+---
-!!!Davis, the Syndicate, Pipwhistle, the white virus, and the Damocles project
+### Davis, the Syndicate, Pipwhistle, the white virus, and the Damocles project

 ''&lt;obsolete&gt;''
 ''Ron Davis is a member of the Syndicate, and represents part of StratCo's Syndicate ties.
 He arranged for Reginald Pipwhistle's parents to have their careers crushed, to intimidate Pipwhistle into continuing his research with the white virus.
 The Syndicate is responsible for the Damocles Experiments -- specifically, Vittorio is behind them.
 It was a move to oppose the portion of the Syndicate trying to put the Caretaker's plan into motion.''